Two pairs and a free, quality eye exam for just $79.95

 Diabetes puts you at risk for vision problems.
-Here’s what doctors can do about it
+Here’s what you need to know to protect your eye health.

 You may have heard that complications from diabetes are among the leading causes of vision loss.
 That’s true.
 Left uncontrolled, diabetes can seriously harm your eyes.
 But losing your eyesight is certainly not a given.

 “The reality is that many diabetic eye problems can be treated and managed, as long as you catch it early and follow the treatment plan,” says Rahul N. Khurana, M.D., a vitreoretinal surgeon with Northern California Retina Vitreous Associates Medical Group and clinical spokesperson for the American Academy of Ophthalmology.

 Dr. Khurana’s best advice?
 Keep up with your diabetes treatment plan as outlined by your doctor—and make getting regular eye exams a priority.

 Those yearly checkups, he says, will help your eye doctor spot three of the most common types of diabetic eye problems:

 Diabetic Eye Problem #1: Nonproliferative Diabetic Retinopathy

 According to the American Diabetes Association, this mouthful of a condition is the most common form of diabetic retinopathy, which is the umbrella term for eye problems that target the retina.

 The Centers for Disease Control and Prevention reports that by 2050 the number of Americans with diabetic retinopathy is expected to climb to 14.6 million—nearly twice what it is today.